 I recently wrote an article that talks all about Roommate Agreements, check it out here: Roommate Agreement Ideas

-Tip #3: Apps and Tools For Tracking Expenses and Transferring Money
+Apps/Tools For Tracking Expenses Or Transferring Money

 If you’re like me, then you like to be organized.
 Collecting money from roommates can be a real mess if you’re not tracking it.
 If you only have one roommate it will be easy, and you may not even need to use nothing more than a calculator and a spreadsheet.
 Then just collect the money from the person when the bills are paid at the end of the month.